andreas-kupries/aktive/doc/ref/strict.md

 This means that these operators execute the image pipelines to calculate the pixels of the input images they are strict in.

-Note that this does necessarily mean that these inputs are fully materialized in memory, only that the pixels are computed.
+Note that this does not necessarily mean that these inputs are fully materialized in memory, only that the pixels are computed.
 These pixels may then be saved to disk, or reduced by some statistical measure, or, yes, indeed materialized.